 Give the exam your all.
 You've got this.

 We knew you could do it.

-Your results will be sent to your FINRA sponsor within three (3) business days of your successful test.
+Your results will be sent to you (if individual application) or to your FINRA sponsor within three (3) business days of your successful test.

 Now that you've passed the Series 63 exam, we assume you will be moving on to the Series 6 license, as you will also need this license to be able to market and sell securities products in your state.

 What happens if you don't pass on the first try?

 The Series 63 exam follows the 30/30/180 rule.

 After a failed attempt, you must wait 30 days to try again.
 If you do not pass on the second attempt, there is another 30-day waiting period.
 In the event of a third non-pass, there will be a 180-day term until you can attempt the exam again.